Skip to content

 Why This Matters for You and Your Family

 When a local service provider like Alge-Stop suffers a breach, your personal information may be exposed even if you never shopped online.
 Homeowners who hired them for roof cleaning or driveway treatment often provided names, addresses, phone numbers, email addresses, and payment details.
-If those records were among the 7,100 files, the information is now in the hands of criminals who sell or publish it.
+If those records were among the 7,100 files, the information may now be in the hands of criminals who sell or publish it.
 For ordinary families, this can lead to spam, identity theft, or targeted scams that feel personal because the attackers know where you live and what services you bought.

 The Doxxing and Identity-Chain Risks